Frequently Asked Questions

 Q: Will there be more levels of Writing Tales?

-Yes, I hope to publish three more levels of the curriculum.
+A: Yes, I hope to publish three more levels of the curriculum.
 Unfortunately, circumstances beyond my control have delayed the start of Writing Tales - Level 3 at this time.
 I certainly hope to be able to start work on it in the near future, but am unable to say when it will be available at this time.

 Q: What writing curriculum do you recommend students use after finishing Writing Tales - Level 2?